 3.1.
 The following Transactions with Related Parties are prohibited:

 3.1.1.
-Transactions carried out under non-commutative conditions to harm the interests of the Company;
+Transactions carried out under non-commutative conditions to harm the Company’s interests;

 3.1.2.
 The Company directly granting loans to Related Parties as defined above, as well as:

-- Board Members and members of the Fiscal Councils or Board of Directors or their Advisory Committees, as well as their spouses, partners, descendants or descendants of their spouses or partners;
+- Board Members and members of the Fiscal Council or Board of Directors or their Advisory Committees, as well as their spouses, partners, descendants or descendants of their spouses or partners;

-- Relatives up to 2nd degree of persons mentioned above;
+- Relatives up to 2nd degree of people mentioned above;

-- Individuals or companies that have an interest in the Company surpassing ten percent (10%), unless specifically authorized by the Central Bank of Brazil, in each case, in case of transactions backed by commercial effects resulting from purchase and sale transactions or pledge of goods, within the limits set by the National Monetary Council, in general;
+- In favor of People who have an interest in the Company surpassing ten percent (10%), unless specifically authorized by the Central Bank of Brazil, in each case, in case of transactions backed by commercial effects resulting from purchase and sale transactions or pledge of goods, within limits set by the National Monetary Council, in general; and

 3.1.3.
-The participation of Members of the Management and employees in business of a private or personal nature that interferes with or conflicts with the interests of the Company or that results from using confidential information due to their position or role in the Company; and
+Members of the Management and employees involved in a private or personal business that interferes with or conflicts with the Company’s interests or results from using confidential information due to their position or role in the Company; and

 3.1.4.
-Means to compensate advisors, consultants or intermediaries that generate a conflict of interest with the Company, the Members of the Management, the Shareholders or classes of Shareholders.
+Compensation method for advisors, consultants or intermediaries that generate a Conflict of Interest with the Company, with the Members of the Management or Controlling Shareholders.

 4.1.
-The Company is required to disclose the Transactions with Related Parties pursuant to Article 247 of the Brazilian Corporation Law, CVM Resolution 642 and CVM Instruction 480, as amended.
+When disclosing Financial Statements, information in the Reference Form filed with CVM, and Notices on Transactions with Related Parties, the Company must disclose the Transactions with Related Parties under the applicable law and rules, particularly Article 247 of the Brazilian Corporation Law, CVM Resolution 642 and CVM Instruction 480, as amended.

 4.3.
-Pursuant to CVM Instruction 480, the Company shall keep updated its Reference Form with information on the Transactions with Related Parties.
+According to CVM Instruction 480, the Company must keep its Reference Form updated with information on Transactions with Related Parties.

 4.4.
-The Company must also complete the Exhibit 30-XXXIII to CVM Instruction 480 when:
+The Company must also complete Exhibit 30-XXXIII of CVM Instruction 480 when: